-This Baked Asparagus Recipe is a favorite of my daughter and I. If you are trying to figure out how to cook asparagus in the oven, you will find baking asparagus doesn’t get much easier than this simple recipe.
+This Baked Asparagus Recipe is a favorite of my daughter and I. If you are trying to figure out how to cook asparagus in the oven, you will find baking asparagus is a great cooking method for this vegetable and it doesn’t get much easier than this simple recipe.

 My eight year old daughter can gobble through a platter of baked asparagus with gusto.
 It is one of her favorite vegetables.
 When I hear people recoil at the thought of eating asparagus, the first thing I ask them is how they have had it cooked.
 Inevitably they have been victims of overcooked asparagus spears, boiled to the point of near mush.
 No wonder they think they don’t like the vegetable.
 What they don’t realize is even those of us who love eating asparagus would push those spears to the edge of our plates as well.

 While asparagus can be found in grocers year round asparagus season is in the spring and again in the fall.
 That is when you will find the nicest spears at the best price.

 One of the easiest way to cook fresh asparagus is by baking it.
 While I also enjoy roasted or grilled asparagus, the higher temperatures or flames can cause the more delicate bud section of the spears to singe or dry out.
 In contrast, baked asparagus is pretty easy to monitor, and the stalk can reach the preferred level of semi-tenderness while the bud is still nice to serve.